FancccyRay/ChaLearn2014-Gesture-Recognition/README.md

 ----------
 save as hdf5 file to read more easily

+Tips: Step3,4,5 just for u to know which network performs better, u can train them all at the same time or just train a fusion network
 Step 3: Step_3_DBN_training.py
 --------
 (vedio classifier) construct a GDBN networkas and train it to test its classification quality